-MUFG has cyber security standards that reference to international guidelines and is engaged in the development of relevant strategies and organizational structures as well as the planning and implementation of initiatives aimed at enhancing its cyber security measures.
+MUFG has established cyber security standards that refer to international guidelines and is engaged in the development of relevant strategies and organizational structures as well as the planning and implementation of initiatives aimed at enhancing its cyber security measures.

 MUFG enacted the Cyber Security Management Declaration with the intention of strengthening the security management structure under the direct supervision of top management as a response to cyber-attacks and crimes that are becoming more advanced and sophisticated year by year.
-Moreover, at the beginning of fiscal year 2022, MUFG separated the Cyber Security Office as an independent division from Information Systems Planning Division and enhanced the leadership of the Group Chief Information Security Officer (CISO).
+Moreover, in 2022, MUFG separated the Cyber Security Office from the Information Systems Planning Division as an independent division operating under the leadership of the Group Chief Information Security Officer (CISO).
 MUFG has a governance structure supporting business judgement according to changes in the surrounding environment through timely and proper reporting to the Board of Directors and the Executive Committee.
-Taking advantage of the structure, MUFG puts an effort in effective and efficient promotion of cyber security strategies while working to defend MUFG against cyber-attacks daily.
+Taking advantage of the structure, MUFG puts effort into the effective and efficient promotion of cyber security strategies while continuously working to defend MUFG against day to day cyber-attacks.